-The providers are requested to submit their filled in Business Model Description Form to the evaluators before the start of their evaluation (See the Code webpage, under "Related Documents").
-The form should be submitted together with the Self-Assessment Tool (see chapter 3.1.2.).
+The evaluators request the providers to submit their filled in Business Model Description Form before the start of their evaluation (See the Code webpage, under "Related Documents").
+The form should be submitted to the evaluators together with the Self-Assessment Tool (see chapter 3.1.2.).
 The form contains three sections